2001654/CS220AU-DP-2022/index.md

 The V&R map has been an effective way of seeing my engagement with the web and has helped me to understand how my digital identity looks, and how I could make changes to obtain a greater and more positive digital identity.

-My past digital identity can be broken down using my own personal V&R map, which I have constructed according to the criteria.
-(See Below)
+My past digital identity can be broken down using my own personal V&R map, which I have constructed according to the criteria. (see below)

 ![resized past](https://user-images.githubusercontent.com/116571131/213180697-8938d48a-2e84-411c-9590-b7649450c1bd.jpg =800x600)